mcfdn/mcfdn.github.io/_posts/2016-06-17-custom-authentication-in-laravel-with-guards-and-user-service-providers.md

         }
     }

 The only method we need to override is `retrieveByCredentials`.
-Above, I've chosen only to override some of it, so all we need to do is check if any user that is found with the specified username and password in the parent class is also an admin.
+Above, I've chosen only to override some of it, so all we need to do is check if any user that is found with the specified email and password in the parent class is also an admin.

 In our auth configuration earlier, we referenced our new guard provider as `eloquent.admin`.
 We'll need to bind that reference to our implementation, which we can accomplish in the `AuthServiceProvider`: